Due diligence reporting tool

 We make sure all DFMs have the relevant permissions to manage money and assets on a discretionary basis.

-In addition, we also review the DFMs target audience, business strategy and type of assets which will make up the model portfolios.
+In addition, we review the DFM's target audience, business strategy, and type of assets which will make up the model portfolios.

-How are the investment charges presented and in what format?
+How are the investment charges in relation to using a DFM presented and in what format?

 Are there any exit penalties charged by your platform or the DFM?

-No, but you can grant your clients access to Nucleus Go (https://www.nucleusfinancial.com/platform/nucleus-go-support), our fully mobile responsive client portal.
-It allows clients to view their portfolio, valuation charts, transaction history and important correspondence at any time.
-We have introduced a number of features, such as an 'Adviser login' functionality that lets advisers log in to Go and see exactly what their clients see.
+Clients don’t have access to the platform, but you can grant them access to Nucleus Go, our fully mobile responsive client portal.
+It allows clients to view their portfolio, valuation charts, transaction history, and important correspondence at any time.
+It also has an adviser login function that lets advisers see exactly what their clients see.

-Can my clients trade on the platform (without the need for any adviser input)?
+Can my clients trade on the platform (without adviser input)?

-No, only advisers / authorised users can trade on our platform.
+No, only advisers, paraplanners or administrators can trade on our platform.

 Can I restrict client trading on the platform?